Curing black hole singularities with local scale invariance: Generalisation

 There are gauges in which Schwarzschild BH is regular, obtained by using higher-derivative terms.
 An example, with lowest-order in derivatives, is a class of gauges obtained by applying Weyl-factor

 on the E-gauge fields.\footnote{In these gauges classical action contains higher-derivative terms typically leading to new degrees of freedom and/or breaking of unitarity.
 For this reason results obtained in such gauges should be treated with care.} However, in these gauges Schwarzschild solution is still exceptional because it has $|s/\phi| = \mathrm{const} < 1$ (this constant is determined by the asymptotic value at $r \to \infty$) while generic solutions behave as $|s/\phi| \to 1$ in $r\to0$ limit.
 This is pictorially described in Fig.\ \ref{fig:gensol}.
+Beside, in such gauges one introduces higher-derivative terms which are usually unwanted (though they should't be dismissed a priori).

-The emerging picture from our analysis is that Schwarzschild BH is a singular solution also in WIDG formulation, and should not be considered ``microscopically'' relevant (it can be used only as an average over ensemble of regular classical solutions).
+The emerging picture from our analysis is that \emph{Schwarzschild BH is a singular solution also in WIDG formulation, and should not be considered ``microscopically'' relevant} (it can be used only as an average over ensemble of regular classical solutions).
 This means that it may be misleading to use calculations based only on Schwarzschild BH as a guideline in circumstances where microscopic properties of the near-singularity region play an important role.
 This is not so surprising as the same is probably true for other eternal BH solutions, like Reissner-Nordstr\"{o}m or Kerr BHs, which poses inner Cauchy horizons which appear to be unstable under small perturbations.
 The morale is: To understand what is happening inside the BHs, one must consider solutions with initial conditions which are generic enough.